kellyluo25/recollectives/_posts/2021-08-08-seasons-twenty-one.md

 ###### H: 70°F; L: 51°F | brisk chill

 When fall begins, we renew.
 The leaves they stayed on their branches this year.
 I was in a different state.
 I ate so many bowls of ramen (indoors), with many different people.
 I listened to *Red (Taylor's Version)* every chance I got, and it was like coming back to something broken and great again.
+What was once a crumpled piece of paper smoothed out once again.